 • Outdoor air filtration

 • HVAC Technologies for reduction of contaminant spread

 With this, we are inviting researchers, practitioners, and policymakers to contribute original research and reviews that are based on theoretical, computational, laboratory and field studies.
+These can include interdisciplinary work and balanced discussions of the implications for practice as well as advice for building operations and maintenance.
 The output of this Research Topic will help with the refinement of present policies and standards in preparation for possible future outbreaks.

-The submitted manuscripts will be subjected to a rigorous but accelerated peer-review process prior to publication by Frontiers in Built Environment.
+The submitted manuscripts will be subjected to a rigorous peer-review process prior to publication by Frontiers in Built Environment.